rubyaustralia/rubyconfau-2014-cfp/fighting-fires/README.md

 I want to talk about the bits of launching a product as a small team that are hard and more important.
-I won't be talking about optimising ,
+I won't be talking about optimising your rails stack, writing better code or stuff like that.

-Instead, I'll be taking a look at the story of the development of our application, [Discovr](http://discovr.info) - over the period of just over a year (with two backend developers and a team of others).
+Instead, I'll be taking a look at the story of the development of our application, [Discovr](http://discovr.info) - over the period of just over a year (with two backend developers and a team of others) and how we fought the product and code fires that came up during that came up during our development lifecycle - and when we launched and got a barrage of updating users and media coverage (e.g. TechCrunch).

 It'll cover: